littlefattiger/littlefattiger.github.io/_posts/2019-11-10-Deep-learning-with-python-2019.md

 6.3 3 kinds of RNN.
 Recurrent dropout; Stacking recurrent layers; Bidirectional recurrent layers.
 Stack means increase the layer of model.
 This could be done when the model did not have overfitting problem.
 Overfitting can be overcome by dropout method.

-6.4 Sequence processing with convnets
+6.4 Sequence processing with convnets.
+We can also combine CNN and RNN together.

 # Chapter 7